 2. Hiroshi Yoshimura – Music for 9 Postcards (Wave Notation 1)

 The first album in the Wave Notation series is definitely my favourite.
 Its blue, melancholic tones are the most precise musical resemblance of morning light through the bedroom window that I have ever heard.
 While you sit on the edge of the bed and last night’s dreams evaporate, letting the buzz of the day enter, this album will quietly slip into the gap of waking reality and compliment your meandering early morning thoughts.

 Hiroshi Yoshimura is an artist of ambience, whose sound is inextricably linked with space.
-He and Ashikawa defined the Wave Notation series as “environmental music”.
+He and Ashikawa were the Japanese composers that defined the Wave Notation series as “environmental music”.
 Yoshimura is a prolific musician, so there’s a lot more ambience where this came from.
 Check out his discogs, or keep searching through his albums on YouTube.

 Close your eyes and breath slow, regular breaths.
 Can you feel it?
 Your physical body has become an 8Bit flower, blowing gently in the pixel-art mountains of Japan.
 Be still, and grow in your own time.

 Watering A Flower follows a similar philosophy to Wave Notation.
 It is music specifically designed for an environment.
 Though they both share the same inspirational fishpond, they have one major difference: Watering a Flower was written for a chain of department stores, Muji.
 In a way, the movement of music in this direction is precisely what Ashikawa was criticising with Wave Notation.